The Ultimate Guide to a Queensland Road Trip with Oaks Hotels

 Distance from Hotel: 28-minute drive from Oasis Resorts (17.2 km); 8-minute drive from Seaforth Resort (3.1 km).

 Visiting Sunreef Mooloolaba equals scuba diving, snorkelling with turtles, swimming with whales (or whale watching in the winter), ocean jet skis, stand-up paddle boards, and kayak hire.
 As the only PADI 5-Star Dive Center on the Sunshine Coast and the largest marine tourism operator in South East Queensland, Sunreef Mooloolaba has some of the most unforgettable experiences.
 It's no wonder they call it the home of ocean adventure.

 4. Hervey Bay

 Where to Stay in Hervey Bay:

 Hervey Bay is a charming three and a half hour's drive north of Brisbane, making it a convenient road trip location in Queensland.
-Nestled between the mainland and World Heritage-listed Fraser Island, this little coastal town is a year-round tourist hotspot with beautiful cafes, 14 kilometres of sandy beach, and world-famous whale-watching tours.
+Nestled between the mainland and World Heritage-listed K'gari (formerly Fraser Island), this little coastal town is a year-round tourist hotspot with beautiful cafes, 14 kilometres of sandy beach, and world-famous whale-watching tours.
 With resort-style lodging available at Oaks Hervey Bay Resort and Spa on the main esplanade, stopping here before your next attraction is a must.

 Whale Watching - Hervey Bay Marina